qemu/qemu/docs/system/devices/cxl.rst

 CXL Root Ports (CXL RP)
 ~~~~~~~~~~~~~~~~~~~~~~~
-A CXL Root Port servers te same purpose as a PCIe Root Port.
+A CXL Root Port serves the same purpose as a PCIe Root Port.
 There are a number of CXL specific Designated Vendor Specific
 Extended Capabilities (DVSEC) in PCIe Configuration Space
 and associated component register access via PCI bars.